tbhuu/gupta-rgbd/README.md

 ## Problems Found
 1. Performance
  * It takes a fair amount of time to run a pair of RGB-D image.
-You can speed up the performace by replacing **parfor** statement with **for** statement.
+You can speed up the performace by replacing **parfor** statement with **for** statement in the matlab code.
 2. Missing libraries when building the dependencies in folder **external**
  * Fix by:
  ```sh